Roberto Bergersen

 Roberto Bergersen (born January 6, 1976) is an American former professional basketball player who played the majority of his career for the Idaho Stampede in the Continental Basketball Association and the NBA Development League.
 A 6'6" swingman from Boise State University, he was selected by the Atlanta Hawks with the 52nd overall pick of the 1999 NBA draft.
 His rights were later traded to the Portland Trail Blazers, where he signed with them but was released before playing in a regular season game for them.

 On November 14, 2014, Bergersen's number 11 jersey was retired by the Idaho Stampede.

-Bergersen currently resides in Boise, Idaho with his family and is the Director of Basketball Curriculum at Hoop Dreams, a local all-star travel basketball team for boys and girls.
+Bergersen currently resides in Boise, Idaho with his family and is an assistant coach at Boise State University.